Pattonville: Closure and Redevelopment

+Following the withdrawal of most Army units in the area after the Gulf War, the installation was returned to the German government.
+Since 1992, jurisdiction of the area had been shared by the cities of Kornwestheim and Remseck am Neckar as successor of the municipality of Aldingen.
+The irregular boundary between the two cities was realigned along John-F.-Kennedy-Allee, Pattonville's central spine, so that the western half now belongs to Kornwestheim and the larger, eastern half to Remseck.

+Largely a housing complex, Pattonville was opened in 1994 as apartments for the local German population, and the former Stuttgart American School complex is now in use as the Erich-Bracher-Schule.

+Pattonville's current population of approximately 6,000 (2013) is split between the two cities.
+The streets, named after various U.S. states, are a reminder of the postwar American military presence.

+Pattonville Airfield

+The former military airfield south of the settlement is now used by civilian aviation clubs and additionally supports the rescue helicopter "Christoph 51" of the DRF Luftrettung.
+The helicopter was relocated to Pattonville airfield due to air traffic congestion at Stuttgart Airport.
+It has become a recreational aerodrome, with the German civilian ICAO code EDTQ.

 Stuttgart Golf Club

 A noted feature of Pattonville was the Stuttgart Golf Club, a 7000 yd 18-hole golf course and club on 300 acre, operated by and for the U.S. military and their families.
 Designed by Bernhard von Limburger, it opened in 1956, adjacent to the west, and West German locals were first allowed access in 1969.

 Over time, the club allowed a limited number of German members and the club was transitioned to shared German control with the large withdrawal of U.S. Army personnel from Stuttgart and Ludwigsburg following the Gulf War; it is now known as Golf Club Neckar eV.
 The American Stuttgart Golf Club is operated by the U.S. Army Garrison Stuttgart Family and Morale, Welfare and Recreation Office.
 The golf course and club are the only remaining link to the former U.S. installation.